 We firmly believe that there’s never enough chocolate, especially when it comes to brownies.
 So we added a luscious vegan chocolate ganache frosting to our gluten-free brownies.

 Second, we round out the dark chocolate chips with a hefty scoop of unsweetened cocoa powder.
-All that unsweetness, however, needs a bit of balance in these gluten free brownies.

 Even though we’re all about that intense dark chocolate flavor, brownies need some sweetness.
 We use a combination of coconut sugar and maple syrup to flavor these vegan gluten free brownies.